Here's How Much Muscle You Can Gain Naturally, Including A Free 'Genetic Potential' Calculator

 In reality, building muscle is hard.
 It takes consistent effort over a long period of time.
 And most people aren't prepared to put in that work.
 So they resort to, "...it's my genetics" as the default excuse.

 That said, there is an obvious genetic component to the discussion.
 So here's what the research tells us about what's involved in determining how much muscle you can build.

-According to a 2007 study, a higher birth weight is positively associated with greater long-term potential for muscle gain.
-In fact, for every 1kg difference in birth weight you can expect c.
+According to a 2007 study, higher birth weight is positively associated with greater long-term potential for muscle gain.
+In fact, for every 1kg difference in birth weight, you can expect c.
 4.1 kg of muscle gain over a lifetime.

 Initial Lean Mass: